-On May 28, the Open Dialog Foundation organised a conference in Rome, Italy, entitled: “Ukraine at the crossroad: post-electoral analysis” [Ucraina al bivio: analisi post-elettorale].
+On May 28, the Open Dialogue Foundation organised a conference in Rome, Italy, entitled: “Ukraine at the crossroad: post-electoral analysis” [Ucraina al bivio: analisi post-elettorale].
 The conference was generously hosted by the Consiglio Italiano del Movimento Europeo.

 The meeting aimed at discussing the current situation in Ukraine and identifying the challenges that the new president is facing, following the May 25 elections.